Séumas Robinson (Irish republican): Background

-Robinson was born as James Robinson at 22 Sevastopol Street in Belfast on 6 January 1890; he was the son of James Robinson, an insurance agent, and Sarah Jane Black.
-His family had an Irish Republican/Fenian background, with his grandfather James Robinson being a member of the Irish Republican Brotherhood who fled to France following the failed Fenian Rising of 1867.
-Additionally, Robinson's older brother Joseph was active in Irish nationalist circles in the 1900s as a member of the Gaelic League, Gaelic Athletic Association and Fianna Eireann.
-In 1902 he joined the first Fianna Éireann under Bulmer Hobson.
-In 1903 the Robinson family moved to Glasgow, where Robinson joined the Conradh na Gaeilge prior to entering a seminary.
+Robinson was born as James Robinson at 22 Sevastopol Street in Belfast on 6 January 1890, a son of James Robinson, an insurance agent, and Sarah Jane (Black) Robinson.
+His family had an Irish Republican/Fenian background, with his grandfather, James Robinson, being a member of the Irish Republican Brotherhood who fled to France following the failed Fenian Rising of 1867.
+Additionally, Robinson's older brother, Joseph, was active in Irish nationalist circles in the 1900s as a member of the Gaelic League, Gaelic Athletic Association and Fianna Eireann.
+In 1902, he joined the first Fianna Éireann under Bulmer Hobson.
+In 1903, the Robinson family moved to Glasgow, where Robinson joined the Conradh na Gaeilge prior to entering a seminary.
 Robinson served as monk in Scotland in his early adulthood until he got permission in 1913 from the abbot to leave the monastery and participate in the Irish independence movement.
 He married Brigid Keating and had eight children.

 Revolutionary

 1916 Easter Rising

-Robinson and his brother Joseph Robinson joined the Irish Volunteers and the Irish Republican Brotherhood in 1913 in Glasgow, and in January 1916 joined the Kimmage Garrison in Dublin.
+Robinson and his brother Joseph joined the Irish Volunteers and the Irish Republican Brotherhood in 1913 in Glasgow, and in January 1916 joined the Kimmage Garrison in Dublin.
 He was appointed section leader by his superior George Plunkett and participated in the 1916 Easter Rising.
 On Easter Monday, he marched his section to Sackville Street and was greeted by Peadar Bracken who showed him an order from Commandant James Connolly which directed him to seize Hopkins and Hopkins jeweller's on the corner of Sackville Street.
 He held this position under constant fire until Thursday where he directed his section across the road to the General Post Office.
 Remarkably, his entire section survived this perilous manoeuvre.
 He was then stationed in the GPO and the Metropole Hotel for the remainder of the week.
 He was originally sentenced to death by William Lowe for his part in the Rising, but his sentence was subsequently commuted by General John Maxwell.
 He was then sent to Frongach internment camp for a number of months and was released on Christmas Eve 1916.